ILLINOIS

 FREQUENTLY ASKED QUESTIONS

-It is a nationwide agreement that provides funding for municipalities to test for and mitigate PFAS in their water systems.
-Illinois entities can file claims to receive financial support for testing, remediation, and compliance.
+It is a nationwide agreement that provides funding and cost recovery to public water systems.
+Illinois PWS’s can file settlement claims to receive financial support to pay for or reimburse costs related to testing, remediation, and regulatory compliance.

 Exposure to PFAS in drinking water has been linked to kidney cancer, thyroid issues, immune system disruptions, and other significant health problems